Nondiscrimination & Accessibility

 What is the Fair Housing Act?

-The Fair Housing Act protects buyers and renters from housing discrimination based on race, color, religion, national origin, gender, disability, and familial status (including anticipation that children may become part of a household).
+The Fair Housing Act protects buyers and renters from housing discrimination based on race, color, religion, national origin, sex, disability, and familial status (including anticipation that children may become part of a household).

 How do I report housing discrimination?